-The application is a simple, four-step process that takes about 10-15 minutes.
+The application is a simple process that takes about 10-15 minutes.
 We ask for your contact information, artistic background, and 10 digital images of your artwork.
 The images should be less than 1 MB each.
 There is also a non-refundable $5 application fee through PayPal.

 We ask for 10 examples of your artwork in the application process.
 All work needs to be currently available and created within the last two years.

-We receive hundreds of applications every week.
+We receive many applications every week.
 Charging a small fee helps us ensure that the artists who apply are serious and committed.
 Please note, the application fee is non-refundable regardless of whether or not you are invited to show your work.